jediofgever/jediofgever/README.md

  -->
 Here is quick start:
 * 🔭 I’m currently working on robotics
-* 🌱 I’m currently learning advance my software developmental skills
+* 🌱 I’m currently learning to advance my software developmental skills
 * 👯 I’m looking to collaborate on ROS based projects, hit me up if you find my profile interesting
 * 💬 Ask me about robots
 * 📫 How to reach me: fetullahatas1@gmail.com